pierre-rouleau/pel/doc/pel-manual.rst

 required tools.
 They are described in the following sections:

 #. `Install Emacs 26.1 or later`_.
 If you are new to Emacs, the easiest is to use
-   one of the the latest stable releases: Emacs 26.3, or 27.2.
+   one of the latest stable releases.
 #. `Install other required command line tools`_